-Product Description
+2. Product Description

-As demonstrated in Figure 1, a pair of DNA oligos designed for each region of interest, or hotspot, is used in the first round of gene-specific PCR (GS-PCR), the excess primers are digested, and the products are subsequently purified via size selection.
-After purification a second round of PCR adds index adaptors and P5 & P7 sequences to each library for sample tracking and sequencing.
+The oncoRevealTM Nexus 21 Gene Panel utilizes our SLIMamp® (stem-loop inhibition-mediated amplification) technology with a single-tube multiplex PCR reaction.
+Pairs of DNA oligos designed for each region of interest, or hotspot, are used in the first round of gene-specific PCR (GS-PCR) and the products are subsequently purified via size selection.
+After purification, a second round of PCR adds index adaptors and P5 & P7 sequences to each library for sample tracking and sequencing.
 The final libraries are further purified and can be sequenced on the Illumina sequencing platform.